Find Affordable College Courses

 Women make up 57% of the comparative literature majors at the school.

-Plymouth State University ranked #8 on this year’s Most Popular Linguistics & Literature Master’s Degree Schools in the New England Region list.
-Located in the town of Plymouth, Plymouth State is a public school with a small student population.
+Plymouth State University did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
+It came in at #8 on the list.
+Located in the remote town of Plymouth, Plymouth State is a public school with a small student population.

 About 75% of the students majoring in comparative literature at the school are women while 25% are male.

-Massachusetts Institute of Technology landed the #8 spot in the 2023 rankings for the most popular master’s degree linguistics and comparative literature programs.
-MIT is a large private not-for-profit school located in the medium-sized city of Cambridge.
+With a ranking of #8, Massachusetts Institute of Technology did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
+MIT is a large private not-for-profit school located in the city of Cambridge.

 About 50% of the students majoring in comparative literature at the school are women while 50% are male.

-University of Massachusetts Amherst landed the #10 spot in the 2023 rankings for the most popular master’s degree linguistics and comparative literature programs.
-Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.
+With a ranking of #10, University of Massachusetts Amherst did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Women make up 50% of the comparative literature majors at the school.